-How to Clearly Communicate with your Dog
+How to Clearly Communicate to our Dogs

 We all want to communicate with our dog appropriately, fairly, and most importantly, clearly!
-Does your dog listen after the third time you ask him/her to do something?
+Does your dog listen after the third time you ask them to do something?
 Maybe your dog doesn’t listen at all.
 You could be having a hard time potty training because your dog doesn’t understand where to go.
 We believe that all dogs can be trained and that all dogs want to be “Good Dogs”; they just need to be shown how.
 With proper training that clearly teaches dogs what we expect and want from them, we can accomplish developing that “Good Dog”.
 There are three principles to take into consideration and focus on when we are working with our dogs whether we are teaching your puppy simple housebreaking, obedience, or even advanced training like agility or scent work.
 These principles all go hand-in-hand when training your dog and are guaranteed to show results when put into practice!

-Linking your dog’s behavior with positive and negative reinforcements.
+1. Timing: Linking your dog’s behavior with positive and negative reinforcements.
 This is how your dog processes cause and effect.
 Any behavior a dog has must have a positive or negative reinforcement within 1.3 seconds.
 Dogs live in the moment, so it is important to catch the behaviors in the act.
-Sometimes our timing can be off, like for instance, when an owner reprimands a dog way after an event took place, the dog may get a false sense of what they are getting into trouble for.
+Sometimes our timing can be off, like for instance, when an owner reprimands a dog way after a situation took place, the dog may get a false sense of what they are getting into trouble for.
 Another example would be giving a free reward or treat to your dog way after a good behavior is performed.
 These are actions that we want to avoid.
 We want to have our dogs understand clearly what they are doing right or wrong in that moment, so immediate discipline and reward is key.

 One response to “How to Clearly Communicate with your Dog”